Sayani07/gghdr/README.md

 There are several statistical methods to summarize a distribution by region of the sample space covering certain probability.
-For example, in a traditional boxplot, the central box bounded by the interquartile range represents 50% coverage and whiskers represents 99% coverage for large samples.
-The method of summarizing a distribution using highest density regions are useful for analysing multimodal distributions.
+For example, in a traditional boxplot, the central box bounded by the interquartile range represents 50% coverage and whiskers represent 99% coverage for large samples.
+The method of summarizing a distribution using highest density regions is useful for analysing multimodal distributions.
 We illustrate this by exploring the data set `faithful` which contains the waiting time and duration of eruptions for the old faithful geyser in the Yellowstone National Park, USA.